|Real Name:||Thomas B. Kin Chong|

 Earnings and Income

-Tommy Chong net worth is more than $8 million.
+Tommy Chong assets are estimated at over $8 million.
 He earned most of his money through movies and music.
 While music doesn’t bring a lot of money, his comedic movies brought in a lot of revenue.
-Here are Chong & Cheech highest-grossing movies.
+Here are Chong & Cheech’s highest-grossing movies.

 - Up in Smoke, released in 1978 and earned $41 million at the box office